llm-editing/editing-attack/README.md

 ### Evaluation Setting
 The default evaluation setting in the code uses a local LLM (e.g., Llama3-8b) as the evaluator.
 We recommend running experiments with at least one GPU with 48 GB of memory (we use NVIDIA RTX A6000 GPUs) or two GPUs with 24 GB of vRAM: one for loading the edited models (both the pre-edit and post-edit models) and one for loading the local evaluation model.
 The device numbers in `code/hparams` can be modified to adjust the devices used for editing.
 Note that the experiments in our paper use the GPT-4 API as the evaluator.
 If you also use API models as the evaluator, one GPU is usually sufficient.

-If you use a local LLM as the evaluator, you can modify the device number and the evaluation model through `--eval_model_device` and `--eval_model` as shown in the example below:
+If you use a local LLM (such as Llama3-8b) as the evaluator, you can modify the device number and the evaluation model through `--eval_model_device` and `--eval_model` as shown in the example below:
 ```bash
 python3 inject_misinfomation.py \
     --editing_method=ROME \